-In some vehicles with large engines (e.g. BMW, Cadillac Northstar V8, Toyota V8), an intake manifold or other components must be removed to get to the starter motor and that requires a more labor ($260-$450).
+In some vehicles with larger engines (e.g. BMW, Cadillac Northstar V8, Toyota V8), an intake manifold or other parts must be removed to get to the starter motor and that will require more labor ($260-$450).

 An aftermarket starter motor (part) costs $85-$220 plus the core charge.
-The core charge is a deposit for an old part.
-Many part stores will give you the core charge refund If you return the old starter motor (core).
+Many part stores will refund you the core charge if you return the old starter motor (core).

 Can a starter motor be rebuilt?
-Yes, any local auto electric (Starter & Alternator) shop should be able to rebuild a starter motor.
+Yes, a local auto electric (Starter & Alternator shop) should be able to rebuild the starter motor.
 Prices range from $65 to $150 (not including installation).
-Of course, rebuilding a starter motor takes time.
+Of course, rebuilding a starter motor takes more time.

-If a starter motor gear does not mesh properly with the flexplate
+If the starter motor gear does not mesh properly with the flexplate

-ring gear, a starter motor may produce a loud grinding noise when attempting to start.
+ring gear, the starter motor may produce a loud grinding or screeching noise when attempting to start.
 In this case, both the starter motor and the flexplate (or flywheel

 in a manual transmission) ring gear must be inspected.

-Beside a bad starter motor, this could be caused by worn-out flexplate or flywheel gear teeth.
-Replacing a flexplate or a flywheel is expensive, as in either case, the transmission must be removed.
+Besides a bad starter motor, this could be caused by worn-out flexplate or flywheel gear teeth.
+Replacing the flexplate or flywheel is more expensive, as in either case, the transmission must be removed.